vishrutay/ATAS/README.md

 # Citation
 If you find this code useful in your research, please cite the following paper:
-Yawatkar, V., Chow, H. M., & Usler, E. R. (2023).
-Automatic Temporal Analysis of Speech: A Quick and Objective Pipeline for the Assessment of Overt Stuttering.
-PsyArXiv. https://doi.org/10.31234/osf.io/yu6f5
+Yawatkar, V., Chow, H. M., & Usler, E. (2025).
+Automatic temporal analysis of speech: A quick and objective pipeline for the assessment of overt stuttering.
+Behavior Research Methods, 57(8), 228. https://doi.org/10.3758/s13428-025-02733-z

 # Acknowledgment
 Parts of this codebase are adapted from the following sources: